Pentagon advocates requiring women to sign up for military draft

 The Pentagon report, titled “Report on the Purpose and Utility of Registration System for Military Selective Service,” makes two other significant findings.

-First, there is no foreseeable reason to restart conscription to augment the 2.1-million all-volunteer active and reserve force.
+First, there is no foreseeable reason to restart conscription to augment the 2.1 million all-volunteer active and reserve force.

 “The Department of Defense currently has no operational plans that envision mobilization at a level that would require conscription,” the Pentagon says.
 “Even in the face of sustained conflicts in Iraq and Afghanistan, DoD has maintained its ability to recruit and retain a professional volunteer force without resorting to a draft.”

-Second, the report says registration itself should stay because of a number of benefits.
+Second, the report says registration should stay because of a number of benefits.

 For one, it sends a strong message to world adversaries that, if necessary, the U.S. can conduct a mass mobilization.